What’s the Effectiveness of Contrast Water Therapy in Reducing DOMS for Track Athletes?

 Before we can fully understand the potential benefits of contrast water therapy, we need to understand the science behind DOMS.
 When athletes engage in strenuous exercise, their muscles undergo strain and minor damage, leading to inflammation and pain.
 This is the body’s natural response to muscle overuse, and it’s often accompanied by a decrease in muscle performance and strength.

-In the same genre : How Can the Use of Periodization in Training Benefit Competitive Swimmers Over a Season?
+Also to read : How Can the Use of Periodization in Training Benefit Competitive Swimmers Over a Season?

 A study published through CrossRef, found in the Google Scholar database, explains that this pain is induced by the by-products of the body’s repair process.
 The DOI identifier for the study is an essential reference point for anyone wanting a deeper understanding of DOMS.